grgwsmth/plugin-quickstart/README.md

 `npm run watch`

-If Figma (desktop app), import your plugin manifest.json file:
+In the Figma desktop app, import your plugin manifest.json file:

 ![Import your plugin using the manifest file](figma-plugin-manifest.png "Import Figma plugin from manifest")